 If the chocolate starts to solidify while dipping the fruit bites, simply reheat it in the microwave for ~30 seconds.

 If using a microwave to melt the chocolate, heat in 30-second intervals, stirring between each round of heating.

-Sprinkle the date bites with flaky sea salt while the chocolate is still warm, otherwise it won’t stick.
+Sprinkle the fruit bites with flaky sea salt while the chocolate is still warm, otherwise it won’t stick.

 - Dried Fruit: use any dried fruit of your choice.
 What fruits are good dipped in chocolate?
 Any kind that you like!
 Apricots, blueberries, cherries, dates, figs, mangos, pineapples, prunes, and raisins are all good options.

-- Nut Butter: use any nut butter of your choice – almond, cashew, peanut, pecan, walnut, etc.
+- Nut Butter: use any nut or seed butter of your choice – almond, cashew, peanut, pecan, sunflower, walnut, etc.